jrbalsas/dawClubServlet/README.md

 - Optional access constraints for Authentication/Authorization.
 - Sevlet Logout controller and optional logout button for views
 - Uses webjars to resolve bootsrap 4.0 css/js dependencies
-- Runs from command line using Jetty
+- Runs from command line using an embedded Tomcat server

 Installation instructions